Tinnitus Home Remedies: What Research Shows Actually Helps

 Do supplements like ginkgo biloba help tinnitus?

 Evidence is mixed.
 A 2022 Cochrane systematic review found no convincing evidence that ginkgo biloba is effective when tinnitus is the primary complaint.
 European guidelines and the American Academy of Audiology recommend against its use for tinnitus.
-Zinc and B vitamins may help only if you have a documented deficiency, which is uncommon.
+Zinc and B vitamins may help only if you have a documented deficiency.
 Always consult a healthcare provider before starting any supplement.

 Can tinnitus be cured with home remedies?